Onehunga: Early European town

-By the First World War Onehunga was no longer an important commercial port, this was partly because of a general increase in the size of ships, which meant the Waitematā Harbour was favoured especially as it was wider and deeper.
+By the First World War Onehunga was no longer an important commercial port.
+This was partly because of a general increase in the size of ships, which meant the Waitematā Harbour was favoured, especially as it was wider and deeper.
 More significant however was the completion of the North Island Main Trunk railway in 1908 – this effectively made the coastal passenger and freight steamship trade on both coasts of the country largely unprofitable.
-The port does still serve coastal traders and some local fishing, there is also a cement and sand company which maintains facilities at Onehunga.
+Coastal shipping did continue at Onehunga until the 2010s.
+The port still serves some local fishing, and a cement and sand company maintains facilities there.

 In 1874, the town of Onehunga had 2,044 inhabitants, compared with Wellington's 10,547, reflecting the importance of the smaller port towns during an age when New Zealand was booming, but internal transport links were still rudimentary.
-In 1876, Onehunga was declared a borough with a mayor and 16 councillors.
+In 1877, Onehunga was declared a borough with a mayor and 16 councillors.

 From 1883, until around 1903 when it was partially demolished, the Onehunga Ironworks was situated in the town.
 It operated until around 1895.
 The ironworks was located opposite the original Onehunga railway station.
 Its chimney and some structures survived into the late 1960s.

 From 1885, the town became known for its wool industry (several firms maintained factories here including one which produced blankets).
 This weaving industry saved the area from more serious decline when the shipping trade reduced after 1908.
 As the centre of the Auckland isthmus became covered by suburban developments the Onehunga foreshore became an attraction for families from Mount Eden, Epsom and One Tree Hill.
 The beach at Onehunga became popular after the electric tram route was completed in 1906 and the Tea Rooms situated at the tram terminus, overlooking the harbour were an attraction in their own right.

 After the Municipal Abattoir was relocated from Freeman's Bay to Westfield and Southdown, Onehunga started to suffer from the toxic discharges the freezing works pumped into the harbour.
 This effectively put an end to Onehunga's emerging role as a seaside resort and also made it a less attractive place to live.
 By the late 1930s the water quality of the harbour was poor, with a discernible downturn in fish and wildlife numbers.
 It became unsafe to eat any shellfish for example and fish numbers dwindled.
 The installation of a large sewerage treatment plant in the harbour in the 1960s only made things worse.
 Since the decommissioning of the freezing works at Westfield and Southdown and a redesign of the Manukau Sewerage Treatment Works, the quality of the water has increased significantly.